IDSS-NIAID/MetLipNet/README.md

 ## RT Window Categorization with Overlapping Intervals

-This repository provides a function to categorize data based on retention time (RT) using a sliding window approach with overlapping intervals.
+This function is used to categorize data based on retention time (RT) using a sliding window approach with overlapping intervals.

 ## Installation